Laboratoire-de-Chemoinformatique/Synt-On/README.md

 All other chapters of this manual concern usage of SynthI as a python library inside of the customized scripts.

-**Be careful: prior to BBs synthonization the SMILES should be preprocessed and contrions and solvents should be removed.
+**Be careful: prior to BBs synthonization the SMILES should be preprocessed and conterions and solvents should be removed.
 SynthI-BBs consider every molecule while processing mixture SMILES and for each of them synthons will be generated if possible, therefore take care of them before synthonization**

 # Table of Contents
 * [Prerequisites](https://github.com/Laboratoire-de-Chemoinformatique/SynthI#prerequisites)